SOM-Research/DescribeML/README.md

-# Dataset-Descriptor
+# DescribeML
 A Visual Studio Code language plugin to describe machine-learning datasets.
 This plugin helps you define your data's provenance, composition, and social concerns in a standard format.

-## Using the plug-in
+## Installation

+### Via marketplace

+The easiest way to install the plugin is using the **Visual Studio Code Market**.
+Just, type "describeML" in the extension tab, and that's it!

+### Manually

-This work is still in a double-blind peer-review process.
-Therefore, the plugin is not published in the Visual Studio Code Market.
-Instead, a packaged release of the plugin is ready to be installed.
-Can be found at the root of the project.
+Instead, you can install it manually, using the packaged release of the plugin in this repository that can be found at the root of the project.

 The file is **DescribeML-0.0.2.vsix**